-To date, Clare has been supporting the practical development of the Dingle Peninsula 2030 initiative and co-ordinating and supporting the work of the MaREI Dingle engaged research team.
-She is leading a case study tracking and recording the progress of Dingle Peninsula 2030 and the lessons learnt along the way, with a view to providing briefs for policy, community and other interested stakeholders
+From the outset, Clare has been supporting the practical development of the Dingle Peninsula 2030 initiative and co-ordinating and supporting the work of the MaREI Dingle engaged research team.
+She is leading a case study tracking and recording the progress of Dingle Peninsula 2030 and the lessons learnt along the way, with a view to providing briefs for policy, community and other interested stakeholders.
+This work was funded initially by MaREI, then by ESB Networks and is currently being funding by Science Foundation Ireland Discover Programme..

-- provide practical support and advice where necessary
+- To provide practical support and advice where necessary

-- assist in the setting up and development of effective engagement processes, project structures, and communication channels between stakeholders, and between stakeholders and the wider Dingle population.
+- To assist in the setting up and development of effective engagement processes, project structures, and communication channels between stakeholders, and between stakeholders and the wider Dingle population.

-- help develop mutually beneficial networks between the Dingle projects and other experienced people and groups outside of the area
+- To help develop mutually beneficial networks between the Dingle projects and other experienced people and groups outside of the area

-- document the development of Dingle Peninsula 2030
+- To document the development of Corca Dhuibhne/Dingle Peninsula 2030

-- identify and evaluate what worked and didn’t work, the successes, challenges, and barriers
+- To identify and evaluate what worked and didn’t work, the successes, challenges, and barriers

-- provide learning for the future roll-out of the ESB Networks Smart Grid
+- To provide learning for the future roll-out of the ESB Networks Smart Grid

-- provide learning for policymakers, state agencies, and other community-based groups
+- To provide recommendations and learning for policymakers, state agencies, and other community-based groups

 Connor McGookin, PhD Student

-To date, Connor’s work has provided analysis on the Dingle Peninsula’s current energy demand and renewable energy potentials, which formed the basis of the Dingle Peninsula Energy Master Plan and Climate Hack.
-In addition, through a partnership with NEWKD and Dr. Brendan O’Keefe, he is involved in a series of community meetings across the peninsula exploring the social, economic, and environmental challenges facing people in order to develop an evidence-based community plan.
-The goal is to capture the concerns and priorities of local communities in order to collaboratively form pathways for the Dingle Peninsula’s transition to a low carbon energy system.
-These elements of the project are funded by the US-Ireland R&D Partnership Programme as part of the CREDENCE project
+Connor’s research was carried out as part of his PhD.
+It analysed the Dingle Peninsula’s current energy demand and renewable energy potentials, which formed the basis of the Dingle Peninsula Energy Master Plan and Climate Hack.
+In addition, through a partnership with NEWKD and Dr. Breandán O’Keefe, he was involved in a series of community meetings across the peninsula exploring the social, economic, and environmental challenges facing people when developing an evidence-based community plan.
+The goal was to capture the concerns and priorities of local communities in order to collaboratively form pathways for the Dingle Peninsula’s transition to a low carbon energy system.
+This research was funded by the US-Ireland R&D Partnership Programme as part of the CREDENCE project

 • To collaborate with members of the public and organisations across the peninsula to capture the broad range of opinions/perspectives